-A 'yes' vote in the referendum would remove the need for negotiation between the governments of the UK and Wales over what elements of law-making powers should be transferred to the National Assembly.
-It would also remove the involvement of Members of the House of Commons and House of Lords in scrutinising proposals to give the Assembly the power to make laws.
+A 'yes' vote in the referendum would take away the need for talks between the governments of the UK and Wales over what parts of law-making powers should be given to the National Assembly.
+It would also take away the involvement of Members of the House of Commons and House of Lords in questioning any requests to give the Assembly the power to make laws.
 Instead, the responsibility would rest on the Welsh Government and the Members of the National Assembly to decide how to use the Assembly's law-making powers.

-So the choice to be made in the referendum is whether the Assembly should:
+So the choice to be made in the referendum is whether the Assembly should: - stay as it is now - able to gain powers to change the law, but piece by piece if the UK Parliament agrees; or - move instead to a position where it can make laws without first having to get the approval of the UK Parliament for the power to do so.

-- stay as it is now able to gain powers to change the law, but piece by piece if the UK Parliament agrees; or - move instead to a position where it can make laws without first having to get the approval of the UK Parliament for the power to do so.
+It's really important that voters use their votes in 2011 to decide who their Assembly Members will be and how laws for Wales are made.

-It's really important that you use your votes in 2011.
-That way, you will decide who represents you and how laws for Wales are made.
 Keep an eye on our website, www.assemblywales.org/vote2011 for Vote 2011 news and dates for your diary.